RobWar-code/sci-booster/README.md

 690 pixels high.

 ##### Component Node Boxes

 The stage area is sufficent for upto 8 component nodes, if arranged vertically in sets of 4.
 So eight is the maximum number of component nodes for a page.

 Component nodes are represented by rectangular boxes 140 pixels wide by 75 pixels high.

-On the drawing, vertically arranged component node should be spaced 90 pixels between the base of one node and the top of another.
+On the drawing, vertically arranged component node should be spaced 90 pixels between the base of one node and the top of another (ie: node y coordinates are 165 pixels apart.

 When there are more than 4 component nodes the node boxes should be offset from the left margin edge of the stage by 5 pixels for left hand column and margin of 5 pixels on the